-In Tokyo, TMG conducts the "TMG Project to enhance renewable energy for local production and local consumption" for business operators.
-Under this project, TMG provides support for storage batteries, etc. to be installed together with PV systems.
-For small- and medium-sized enterprises (SMEs), etc., the subsidy is limited to two-thirds of the eligible expenses (maximum subsidy amount: 100 MJPY), and for other businesses, the subsidy is limited to one-half of the eligible expenses (maximum subsidy amount: 75 MJPY).
-This subsidy is scheduled to be implemented for FY 2022 with an expanded budget and scope of application.
+TMG is implementing the "TMG project to enhance local production and local consumption of renewable energy," for businesses.
+This project supports storage batteries, etc. to be installed with PV systems.
+For small and medium-sized enterprises (SMEs) and others, the project subsidizes up to two-thirds of the costs eligible for the subsidy (Subsidy cap: 100 MJPY).
+For other businesses, up to one-half of the eligible costs are covered by the subsidy (Subsidy cap: 75 MJPY).